top of page

-SPECIALTIES; online and in-person
+SPECIALTIES online and in-person

 ONLINE COUNSELLING

-Working online since covid has been revolutionary.
-Seeing clients across the world that are really well suited, in a comfortable private space - to me - more than compensates for the lack of felt presence.
-Finding an agreed approach and level of challenge, getting to the heart of why you feel, think or act the way you do is the same as in-person.
-Therapeutic counselling can be painful at times, with 'aha' moments, and times of release and recognition at others, but always with the view that who you are and what you are feeling is 'OK', understandable and workable.
+Agreeing an approach and level of challenge, getting to the heart of why you feel, think or act the way you do is the same as for in-person therapy.
+Counselling can be painful at times, with 'aha' moments, and times of release and recognition at others, but it is always held with the view that who you are and what you are feeling is 'OK', understandable and workable.

 The planet and the people on it are experiencing overlapping crises; political, ecological, spiritual.
 With the rapid change, uncertainty and anxiety are a natural and surprisingly common responses.
 Finding new ways to respond is possible through fostering a compassionate approach to ourselves.